 - 1. Stormwater/Early Design Changes in Package A have resulted in a thirteen month delay to the Project's construction substantial completion date to August 7, 2019. - 2.
 The additional construction costs related to the Stormwater/Early Design Changes and attendant increased overhead costs have yet to be determined.
-MWAA has requested additional information regarding delay costs from CRC and expects to reach cost resolution during the first quarter of 2016. - 3.
+MWAA has requested

+- additional information regarding delay costs from CRC and expects to reach cost resolution during the first quarter of 2016. - 3.
 Cracking has appeared in the top flange of the 96" deep precast concrete girders which had resulted in the cessation of production of the 150' long girders.
 Production of the 84" and 72" deep precast concrete girders continues based on consultant report recommendations.
-Consultants' reports have been accepted by MWAA and incorporation of recommendations into the 96 inch girder designs and their fabrication is expected to resume in January 2016.

-- 4. WMATA has objected to the use of the prefabricated enclosures for the Tie Breaker Stations that provide access to the back of the switchgear via an external door.
+Consultants' reports have been accepted by MWAA and incorporation of recommendations into the 96 inch girder designs and their fabrication is scheduled to resume in March 2016. - 4.
+WMATA has objected to the use of the prefabricated enclosures for the Tie Breaker Stations that provide access to the back of the switchgear via an external door.
 The resolution of this issue has not yet been reached although it has been over twelve months since the issue was raised.
 This could have a negative impact on the Project's budget and schedule.
-WMATA's has received the Hazard Analysis from MWAA and WMATA's response is now expected by the end of January 2016. - 5.
+WMATA received the October 15, 2015 Hazard Analysis from MWAA and WMATA's letter of February 3, 2016 concurred with the proposed mitigation concepts with eleven conditions. - 5.
 The Package A contractor has encountered harder rock than anticipated at some locations which has forced the contractor to go to Directional Boring or hand mining rather than using a Jack and Bore Procedure.
 The contractor has redesigned the utility connections at stations to mitigate the impact. - 6.
 The delay to the Package A Contract will have a negative schedule impact on the Package B Contractor who will have to tie-in the Maintenance Facility lead and systems to the mainline.
 Package B Contractor indicates the impact is eight months.
 MWAA continues to work with the contractors to mitigate the delay at the interface points.